 - Make sure that the hub is not armed, and it does not update by checking its status in the Ajax app.

-Only users with administrator rights can add a device to the app
+Only users with admin rights can add a device to the app

 How to connect KeyPad to the hub:

 - Select the Add Device option in the Ajax app.

 - Name the device, scan/write manually the QR Code (located on the body and packaging), and select the location room.

 - Select Add — the countdown will begin.